smit1998/Dungeon-Hero/README.md

 * incorporate potion > sword priority + how potion interacts with entities
 * started on javaDocs

+**Smit**
+* Completed JUnit tests for Door, portal, potion, boulder, enemy, switch, key, treasure entities.
+* Refactored some functionality for entities.

 ### Week-08

 **Duy**
 * refactoring of code + javaDocs
 * cleaned up UML
 *

+**Smit**
+* Added Junit tests for increasing the coverage of the code.

 ### Week-09